Anxiety Disorders Diagnosis and Treatment

 What is the Most Common Anxiety Disorder?

-Most individuals with GAD often worry about basic happenings like family responsibilities, job obligations, health, and minor issues.
-Some other symptoms of the condition include overthinking plans and solutions to possible negative outcomes and struggling with any uncertainty.
-There are scenarios where individuals with GAD may feel anxious for no specific reason.
+Additional symptoms of the condition include overthinking plans and solutions to possible negative outcomes and struggling with uncertainty.
+There are often scenarios where individuals with GAD may feel anxious for no specific reason.

 How Common Are Anxiety Disorders?